UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 pValue_m2$ID = rownames(pValue_m2)
 ```

-Then we can view at the two datasets to see they result in the same pvalues
+Then we can view at the two datasets to see they result in the same pvalues.

 ```r
 head(pValue_m1)